udaken/TryClangMcpServer/README.md

 ## Limitations

-- Currently optimized for Windows x64 due to libclang native dependencies
-- Requires appropriate libclang runtime libraries to be available
+- Requires appropriate libclang runtime libraries for the target platform
 - Static analysis features depend on Clang Static Analyzer capabilities
+- Some compiler-specific features may vary between platforms (Windows/Linux/macOS)
+- Resource limits and security filtering may require adjustment for different environments